folio-org/docs/content/en/docs/Users/_index.md

 The Overdue loans report is a comma-separated values (CSV) file that displays all users with overdue materials.

 -   In the **User search results** pane, click **Actions \> Overdue loans report (CSV)**.
 Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.

 ## Claimed returned report

 The Claimed returned report is a comma-separated values (CSV) file that displays all users with claimed returned materials.

 -   In the **User search results** pane, click **Actions \> Claimed returned report (CSV)**.
 Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.

+## Cash drawer reconciliation report

+The Cash drawer reconciliation report is used by library staff to balance their cash drawer at the end of a shift.
+The cash drawer reconciliation report shows forms of payments received (cash, check, credit card, and other forms of payment allowed by the library unit) for fees and fines and identifies the fee/fine owner so that the appropriate library unit receives payment.
+The cash drawer reconciliation report is available for download as a comma-separated values (CSV) file and/or printable document format (PDF).

+-   In the **User search results** pane, click **Actions \>Cash drawer reconciliation report (CSV, PDF)**.
+-   In the **Cash drawer reconciliation report** modal, enter a **Start Date* (required) and an **End Date**.
+Select **Service Point** (required) and **Sources**.
+-   Select **Report format**.
+-   Click **Save & close**.

+Depending on your browser and its configurations the file is automatically downloaded and you are prompted to open or save it.

+## Financial transaction detail report

+The Financial transaction detail report allow libraries to review transactions in specified time period at the fee/fine owner level.
+Although this option appears in the **Actions** menu, the Financial transaction detail report is not functional in Juniper.
+Full functionality is expected in the Kiwi release.

+## Refunds to process manually report
+The Refunds to process manually report is a report that provides library administration with a list of patrons requiring refunds.
+It is available for download as a comma-separated values (CSV) file.
+-    In the **User search results** pane, click **Actions \>Refunds to process manually report (CSV)**.
+-    In the **Refunds to process manually** modal, specify a date range by entering a **Start Date* and an **End Date**.
+Select the **Fee/Fine Owner**.
+-    Click **Save & close**.

+Depending on your browser and its configurations, the file automatically downloads and you will be prompted to open it or save it.

 ## Managing loans for patrons